quil-lang/magicl/README.md

  Detailed instructions on how to install `libffi` and BLAS/LAPACK can be found [here](doc/requirements.md).

  Currently this library is SBCL- and CCL-only.
 The non-portable code is in `with-array-pointers.lisp` and `magicl.lisp`.

+## Installation

+First ensure you have the necessary requirements installed, as described in the previous section.

+To install MAGICL, clone this repository into your Quicklisp's `local-projects` folder.
+You can quickly check where this is by running `sbcl` and evaluating `ql:*local-project-directories*`.
+Once installed, confirm that MAGICL is working properly by running the tests, as described in the next section.

 ## Testing MAGICL